Allergic bronchopulmonary aspergillosis: Treatment

-Underlying disease must be controlled to prevent exacerbation and worsening of ABPA, and in most patients this consists of managing their asthma or CF. Any other co-morbidities, such as sinusitis or rhinitis, should also be addressed.
+The underlying disease must be controlled to prevent exacerbation and worsening of ABPA, and in most patients, this consists of managing their asthma or CF. Any other co-morbidities, such as sinusitis or rhinitis, should also be addressed.

-Hypersensitivity mechanisms, as described above, contribute to progression of the disease over time and, when left untreated, result in extensive fibrosis of lung tissue.
-In order to reduce this, corticosteroid therapy is the mainstay of treatment (for example with prednisone); however, studies involving corticosteroids in ABPA are limited by small cohorts and are often not double-blinded.
+Hypersensitivity mechanisms, as described above, contribute to the progression of the disease over time and, when left untreated, result in extensive fibrosis of lung tissue.
+To reduce this, corticosteroid therapy is the mainstay of treatment (for example with prednisone); however, studies involving corticosteroids in ABPA are limited by small cohorts and are often not double-blinded.
 Despite this, there is evidence that acute-onset ABPA is improved by corticosteroid treatment as it reduces episodes of consolidation.
 There are challenges involved in long-term therapy with corticosteroids—which can induce severe immune dysfunction when used chronically, as well as metabolic disorders—and approaches have been developed to manage ABPA alongside potential adverse effects from corticosteroids.

 The most commonly described technique, known as sparing, involves using an antifungal agent to clear spores from airways adjacent to corticosteroid therapy.
-The antifungal aspect aims to reduce fungal causes of bronchial inflammation, whilst also minimising the dose of corticosteroid required to reduce the immune system's input to disease progression.
+The antifungal aspect aims to reduce fungal causes of bronchial inflammation, while also minimising the dose of corticosteroid required to reduce the immune system's input to disease progression.
 The strongest evidence (double-blinded, randomized, placebo-controlled trials) is for itraconazole twice daily for four months, which resulted in significant clinical improvement compared to placebo, and was mirrored in CF patients.
 Using itraconazole appears to outweigh the risk from long-term and high-dose prednisone.
 Newer triazole drugs—such as posaconazole or voriconazole—have not yet been studied in-depth through clinical trials in this context.

-Whilst the benefits of using corticosteroids in the short term are notable, and improve quality of life scores, there are cases of ABPA converting to invasive aspergillosis whilst undergoing corticosteroid treatment.
+While the benefits of using corticosteroids in the short term are notable, and improve quality of life scores, there are cases of ABPA converting to invasive aspergillosis while undergoing corticosteroid treatment.
 Furthermore, in concurrent use with itraconazole, there is potential for drug interaction and the induction of Cushing syndrome in rare instances.
 Metabolic disorders, such as diabetes mellitus and osteoporosis, can also be induced.

-In order to mitigate these risks, corticosteroid doses are decreased biweekly assuming no further progression of disease after each reduction.
+To mitigate these risks, corticosteroid doses are decreased biweekly assuming no further progression of disease after each reduction.
 When no exacerbations from the disease are seen within three months after discontinuing corticosteroids, the patient is considered to be in complete remission.
 The exception to this rule is patients who are diagnosed with advanced ABPA; in this case, removing corticosteroids almost always results in exacerbation and these patients are continued on low-dose corticosteroids (preferably on an alternate-day schedule).

 Serum IgE can be used to guide treatment, and levels are checked every 6–8 weeks after steroid treatment commences, followed by every 8 weeks for one year.
 This allows for a determination of baseline IgE levels, though it's important to note that most patients do not entirely reduce IgE levels to baseline.
 Chest X-ray or CT scans are performed after 1–2 months of treatment to ensure infiltrates are resolving.